Sage-Bionetworks/modelad/docs/MODEL-AD_metadata_updates.md

-## MODEL-AD RNA Sequencing Metadata Updates
+## MODEL-AD RNA Sequencing Metadata Update Process

-This document outlines specific metadata updates **needed** from contributors.
+This document provides a structured guide for contributors to update metadata for specific studies, ensuring alignment with approved standards.

 For more detail, see Jaclyn Beck's summary of RNA Sequencing issues: [RNAseq_metadata_issues](RNAseq_metadata_issues.md)